Agate at a Glance

 Emotional & Mental Well-being

-In crystal healing traditions, Agate is revered as one of the most effective stones for emotional balance and stability.
+Agate is one of the go-to stones for emotional balance in crystal work.

 Spiritual Properties